-- In radio mode, press

-to find

-the next listenable station down

-the frequency band.

-- In radio mode, press \triangleright to find the next listenable station up the frequency band.

-In CD mode (if equipped), use the SEEK function to access the next → or previous ✓ selection.
+- In radio mode, press \blacktriangleleft to find the next listenable station down the frequency band. - In radio mode, press > to find the next listenable station up the frequency band. - In tape mode, use the SEEK function to access the next or previous selection. - In CD mode (if equipped), use the SEEK function to access the next ▶ or previous ◀ selection.